d3kryption/narrative-documentation/docs/pro/npcs/ai/behavior-trees.md

 This is the tree used when the NPC hears a sound and needs to investigate it.
 This isn't used in Combat or with friendly [factions](../../factions).

-## BT_ReturnToSettlement

-This tree simply tells the NPC to walk back to their assigned [settlement](../../settlements).

-The code also contains logic for when the settlement hasn't been [loaded](../../settlements/settlement-loaders.md) by making the NPC walk in the direction then teleporting there if the player is far enough away.

 ## BT_GoToLocation

 This tree tells the NPC to walk to specific location.